corrode/corrode.github.io/content/blog/prototyping/index.md

 +++
 title = "Prototyping in Rust"
-date = 2024-11-29
+date = 2024-11-30
 draft = false
 template = "article.html"
 [extra]
-hero = "hero.svg"
+# hero = "hero.svg"
 series = "Idiomatic Rust"
 resources = [
-    "[Excellent article on the topic for another perspective](https://vorner.github.io/2020/09/20/throw-away-code.html)", "[RustConf 2021 - The Importance of Not Over-Optimizing in Rust by Lily Mara](https://www.youtube.com/watch?v=CV5CjUlcqsw)", ]
+    "[Excellent article on the topic for another perspective](https://vorner.github.io/2020/09/20/throw-away-code.html)", "[RustConf 2021 - The Importance of Not Over-Optimizing in Rust by Lily Mara](https://www.youtube.com/watch?v=CV5CjUlcqsw)", ] reviews = [
+    { name = "Theodor-Alexandru Irimia", url = "https://github.com/tirimia" },
+]
 +++

 Contrary to popular belief, Rust is a joy for building prototypes.

-For all its explicitness, Rust is surprisingly ergonomic and practical for prototyping.
+For all its explicitness, Rust is surprisingly ergonomic for iterating on ideas.

 With a few tricks, you can quickly sketch out a solution and gradually add constraints without the compiler forcing you to work on edge cases and minute details up front or switch languages in the middle of the project.